 Rhetorical theory and criticism, cultural studies, Marxist and Post-Marxist thought, race and racism, gender and sexuality, social movements/communication activism, rhetoric and violence, prison-industrial complex, popular music (hip-hop)

-Outstanding or Top Three Paper awards in Critical and Cultural Studies, Rhetoric and Public Address, Intercultural Communication, and the Kenneth Burke Society; Northwest Communication Association Human Rights Award (2008); National Communication Association Donald P. Cushman Memorial Award (2009); Western States Communication Association B. Aubrey Fisher Outstanding Journal Article Award (2014)
+Outstanding or Top Three Paper awards in Critical and Cultural Studies, Rhetoric and Public Address, Intercultural Communication, and the Kenneth Burke Society; Northwest Communication Association Human Rights Award (2008); National Communication Association Donald P. Cushman Memorial Award (2009); Western States Communication Association B. Aubrey Fisher Outstanding Journal Article Award (2014); National Communication Association Critical and Cultural Studies Division New Investigator Award (2014)

 Peer Reviewed Articles